cyetheguy/Hackathon2025/README.md

 Their use is completely in line with Pixabay's content liscence

-Other songs borrowed of YouTube.
+Other songs borrowed off YouTube.

+# Note: The list of bad words was copied from repository of English profanity/ banned words and phrases, we DO NOT CONDONE THE USE OF THEM